WalletWasabi/WasabiDoc/docs/using-wasabi/10Commandments.md

 ## 1. Wasabi is for defense only

-Wasabi is a powerful free and open source Bitcoin wallet, and it shall only be used to protect your property, never to steal from others.
+Wasabi is a powerful free and open source Bitcoin wallet, and it is used to protect your privacy.

 ## 2. Verify the integrity of your software